AndrooTheChen/js-playground/my-sveltekit-pokedex/README.md

 And this will get run each time there is a change to `variable`. holy frick.
 This is apparently similar to a `useEffect()` from React -- not that I really know what that does.

+*NOTE: random thing to remember but stores have a `$` in the front, saying this because I keep forgetting.

+## Dynamic SSR routing
+Look at this stuff, im too lazy to write rn https://kit.svelte.dev/docs/load

+### Fade effect
+Small thing, but pretty cool amd quick thing to add just by importing and adding to the anchor tag field, see `src/components/monCard.svelte` for an example.

 [0] https://vitejs.dev/
 [1] https://youtu.be/uEJ-Rnm2yOE?t=82
 [2] https://kit.svelte.dev/docs/routing